Gross Weight and Net Weight: The Key Differences and Why They Matter

 • The weight of additional materials like pallets or containers that accompany shipping.

 The gross weight in shipping involves everything included in the cargo and is the version with the highest weight.
-For logistics companies, it is crucial to determine the gross weight as it enables the proper calculation of shipping costs as well as ensures safe transportation.
+For logistics companies, knowing the correct gross weight is essential for fast and efficient sameday delivery, whether you are shipping internationally or using a sameday courier service.

 Why Does Gross Weight Matter?